tathagata1805/Bookztron-client/README.md

 3. JavaScript
 4. React

-- Node JS, Express JS and MongoDb is used for Backend server which is deployed on Heroku.
+- Node JS, Express JS and MongoDb is used for Backend server which is deployed on Netlify.

 ## Features: